markmartirosian1/LLMSummerSchoolMarkMartirosian/README.md

 # ArmLLM 2025 — Summer Program Exercises

 This repository contains code and notebooks developed as part of the **2025 ArmLLM Summer School**, a hands-on training program in large language models, multimodality, agentic workflows and more.
-It was a six day program, each of with was based on a topic designed to highlight a key component in building and evaluating modern LLM systems.
+It was a six day program, each of which was based on a topic designed to highlight a key component in building and evaluating modern LLM systems.

 ---